 Science Center “Must Have” Supplies

-Here are some of my absolute “must-have” science center supplies that can stay out all year long.
+Here are some of my absolute “must-have” science center tools and supplies that can stay out all year long.

 The things that are living and growing can change as needed.
 Think of a class pet and a plant you can grow.